-Oahu really has something for everyone.
 There’s both boutique and high-end shopping.
-Amazing food from food trucks to Michelin-star restaurants.
+And Oahu has an amazing food scene, with everything from food trucks and shave ice stands to Michelin-star restaurants.

 And for adventure-seekers, there are hikes with incredible views, boat excursions, ATV tours, zip lines, and more!